Charged black holes in Weyl conformal gravity: Introduction

 where the Bach tensor~\cite{mannheimgammavalue}:

 is the CG analogue of the Einstein curvature tensor $G^{\mu\nu}$.
 From this, CG's Bach field equations~\cite{mannheimgammavalue} can be written:

 Importantly, because of the conformal invariance associated with the theory, both $W_{\mu\nu}$ and $T_{\mu\nu}$ must be traceless.
 This conformal invariance enforces gravity to be fourth-order, while this exact symmetry makes the SU(3)$\times$SU(2)$\times$U(1) theory of particle physics second-order~\cite{mannheimgammavalue}.
-Due to this and its lack of negative-norm ghosts despite being a higher-order theory~\cite{bender2008_1, bender2008_2, bender2008_3}, CG has also been considered a viable candidate for a description of quantum gravity and as an alternative contender to string theory~\cite{mannheim2009}.
+Due to this, as well as its renormalisability~\cite{grumiller2014} and lack of negative-norm ghosts despite being a higher-order theory~\cite{bender2008_1, bender2008_2, bender2008_3}, CG has also been considered a viable candidate for a description of quantum gravity and as an alternative contender to string theory~\cite{mannheim2009}.

 Notwithstanding the advantages of CG listed above, several problems are currently unsolved in the theory; in astrophysics, orbit decays of binary pulsars have not been solved in CG~\cite{makingthecase}, and possible issues with gravitational lensing~\cite{edery1998, sophielensing} and rotation curves have been highlighted~\cite{KeithRotation, hobson_2021, hobson2022}.
 For conformal cosmology, big bang nucleosynthesis is a challenge: CG is able to produce enough helium, but has yet not been able to resolve the primordial deuterium problem~\cite{knox1993}.
 Moreover, CG may suffer from a similar finetuning problem to the $\Lambda\mathrm{CDM}$ model of GR, and it has been shown that the standard second-order theory provides a better fit to observations of high-redshift GRB and quasar standard candles~\cite{roberts2017}.